dotnet/AspNetCore.Docs/aspnetcore/signalr/streaming.md

 ### Client to server streaming

 A hub method automatically becomes a client to server streaming hub method when it accepts a <xref:System.Threading.Channels.ChannelReader`1>.
-Below is a sample that shows the basics of reading streaming data from the client.
-Whenever the client writes to the stream the data is written into the `ChannelReader` on the server which the hub method should be reading from.
+The following sample shows the basics of reading streaming data from the client.
+Whenever the client writes to the stream, the data is made available via the `ChannelReader` on the server which the hub method should be reading from.

 [!code-csharp[Streaming upload hub method](streaming/sample.netcoreapp3.0/Hubs/StreamHub.cs?name=snippet2)]